Chia-Network/chia-docker/readme.md

 ### Adding mounts while running

 By default, Docker requires a container restart to discover newly mounted filesystems under a configured bind-mount.
 Setting the bind-propagation option to `rslave` enables dynamic addition of sub-mounts while the container is running (Linux systems only).
+[See Docker Bind Mounts documentation for more information.](https://docs.docker.com/storage/bind-mounts/#configure-bind-propagation)
 ```bash
 -v /plotdrives:/plotdrives:rslave
 ```